 South Dublin County is home to many people from non-Irish backgrounds.
 To help the most vulnerable migrants to find their way in Irish society, we offer a range of supports and activities.

 We have an Intercultural drop-in centre in the Tallaght area where we offer English language tuition with a team of dedicated volunteers.
 The focus is on practical language skills and conversation.
 The Centre also provides information & advocacy supports, community group meetings and specialized housing supports for migrants who have processed through the refugee and asylum system.
-Talk to Carmen Paredes or Emma McGuire for more information or if you have suggestions for new activities.
+Please email Carmen Paredes or Marie Corr for more information or if you have suggestions for new activities.

 The Intercultural Centre in Clondalkin organises a range of activities from English classes to community groups and art/crafts workshops; it offers volunteering opportunities and information & referrals.
-To find out more about the Clondalkin Intercultural Centre, contact Marie Corr or Lyuba Moore if you want information about the language classes.
+To find out more about the Clondalkin Intercultural Centre, email Emma McGuire or Lyuba Moore if you want information about the language classes.

 We work with a range of local organizations to support members of the Roma community in Tallaght.
 In addition to a GP service for Roma in Tallaght, we organise a range of cultural and health-related activities.
-Contact Marjo Moonen for more information.
+Contact Marjo Moonen or Samantha Griffin for more information.

 English language supports – see the Lifelong learning section of the website